-A linear regression of the core versus pulp specific gravity measurements for samples was calculated, where:
+A linear regression of the core versus pulp specific gravity measurements for samples calculated by SRK (2012) was used, where:

 Core Specific Gravity = Pulp Specific Gravity/1.0385

 Core specific gravity measurements were used where available for interpolation of specific gravity into blocks.
 Because pulp specific gravity measurements often over estimate specific gravity, pulp specific gravity measurements were corrected using the above equation for those samples with no core specific gravity measurements and the corrected specific gravity measurements were used for interpolation of specific gravity into blocks.